-- A trade deficit (negative balance) exists when exports fall short of imports.
+- A positive trade balance (surplus) is when exports exceed imports.

-- The balance of trade evaluates a country’s economic standing vis-à-vis its trading partner.
+- Use the balance of trade to compare a country’s economy to its trading partners.

-- Trade deficits are beneficial in the short-term for countries that need to import heavily as an investment in economic development.
+- A trade deficit is beneficial in the short-term for countries that must import heavily as an investment in economic development.

 How to Calculate It